Get

 Do Body Wraps Truly Help Dogs With Anxiety?
 (Vet Answer)

 Anxiety in dogs can be triggered in different situational or behavioral contexts.
-You may not always be with your beloved four-legged friend when they feel anxious, so you may be considering purchasing a body wrap to help them in difficult moments.
+You may not always be with your beloved four-legged friend when they feel anxious, so you may consider purchasing a body wrap to help them in difficult moments.

 There are not enough evidence-based studies to prove that body wraps help anxious dogs, but anecdotally, there are reviews from owners who have tried them that state that they work and offer a degree of comfort to anxious dogs.

-Body wraps are clothing items similar to vests, with the role of calming anxious dogs.
+Body wraps are similar to vests and are designed to calm anxious dogs.
 They are made of durable material and designed to apply gentle and consistent pressure to calm your pet’s anxiety, fear, and overexcitement caused by separation from the owner, thunder, fireworks, car rides, or visits to the vet.
-That said, if your dog suffers from severe anxiety, it is recommended to talk to a vet.
+However, if your dog suffers from severe anxiety, it is recommended that you talk to a vet.

 dogster face divider